deeptho/neumodvb/docs/spectrum.md

 ### Starting a spectrum acquisition ###

 * At the very bottom left on the screen, first select the polarizations you want to scan.
 Also select the frequency range to scan.
-The default is to scan all, which will take about 40 seconds on TBS6909x.
+The default is to scan all, which will take about 40 seconds on TBS6909X.

 * Then press the `spectrum scan` button.

 Note that some cards, such as tbs5927 allow tuning outside of the normal frequency ranges.
-If the driver supports it, you can therefore also enter a low frequency limit the scan below 10.7Ghz or a high frequency above 12.75Ghz.
+If the driver supports it, you can therefore also enter a low frequency limit the scan below 10.7 GHz or a high frequency above 12.75 GHz.
 However, this only works if the LNB frequency limits have been properly adjusted on the `lnb list` screen.

 Spectrum scan is performed one band/polarization at a time.
 The result will be displayed as a graph on the top half of the screen.
-To prevent a complete mess, the graph - which, for a universal LNB, covers the range 10.7-12.75 Ghz - is zoomed horizontally by default.
+To prevent a complete mess, the graph - which, for a universal LNB, covers the range 10.7-12.75 GHz - is zoomed horizontally by default.
 Above the graph (top left) some command buttons are available to zoom and pan in the graph.
 These are from the `matplotlib` library and some of them may operate a bit awkwardly.
 From left to right